michaelfester/docs/docs/reference/data-sources/bigquery.md

 ## Getting Set up with BigQuery

-1. Before using BigQuery with Glide, [you’ll need to set up a BigQuery account.](https://cloud.google.com/bigquery)
+1. Before using BigQuery with Glide, [you'll need to set up a BigQuery account.](https://cloud.google.com/bigquery)
 2. Make sure your first column in your data set is a unique string or number column named “id” so Glide can identify the rows.
 3. New to SQL queries?
-[Check out Google’s documentation to get started](https://cloud.google.com/bigquery/docs/reference/standard-sql/introduction).
+[Check out Google's documentation to get started](https://cloud.google.com/bigquery/docs/reference/standard-sql/introduction).
 4. Make sure cookies are left on in your personal Glide settings.

 ## Syncing Data from BigQuery